ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font-size.md

 {@snippet features/build-font-size-source}

 The {@link module:font/fontsize~FontSize} feature enables support for setting font size.
+This feature allows to control size of a text by inline `<span>` elements that have set either class or `font-size` CSS set in style attribute.

 ## Demo